Yellow-lored bristlebill

 The yellow-lored bristlebill or lesser bristlebill (Bleda notatus) is a species of songbird in the bulbul family, Pycnonotidae.
 It is found in central Africa.
+It is most often found at lower elevations.

 Taxonomy and systematics

 The yellow-lored bristlebill was originally described in the genus Trichophorus (a synonym for Criniger).
 Formerly, some authorities considered the yellow-lored bristlebill as conspecific with the green-tailed bristlebill.